AngelLM/Carduino/README.md

 # Contribute

-  Please, do not heasitate on contributing to this library
+  Please, do not heasitate on contributing to this library! :)